Opalinium/nocturna-docs/terms.md

 We reserve the right to:

 - Modify, suspend, or discontinue any feature of the Bot at any time
-- Update these Terms of Service with or without prior notice
+- Update these Terms of Service; material changes will be announced in our support server as described in Section 20
 - Change or remove commands, features, or functionality
 - Implement rate limits or usage restrictions to ensure fair usage
 - Modify premium feature offerings or benefits